Air Tigers: Demise

 In their military offensive in the north of the country, the Sri Lanka Armed Forces have reported the capture of seven airfields used by the Tigers.
-Of these, three have been used as emergency landing strips, while two had been a frequently-used airfield with two hangars.
+Of these, three have been used as emergency landing strips, while two had been a frequently used airfield with two hangars.
 On February 20, 2009, the government's predictions were proved wrong when two LTTE aircraft attacked the capital.
 The LTTE lost both of the Zlín Z 43 aircraft and two Sky Tiger pilots during the attack.
 According to military analysts, there is no aircraft left in the Sky Tiger fleet, although the LTTE has claimed that they have three aircraft remaining.
 On May 18, 2009, The Sri Lankan army defeated the LTTE and regained control over the entire island.
-Several missions were carried out by the Sri Lanka Army soldiers and none of the three aircraft which the tigers claimed to have kept were found.
+Despite several scouting missions being carried out by the Sri Lanka Army, none of the three aircraft which the tigers claimed to have kept were found.

 The Sri Lanka Air Force has stated that it has plans to develop the two captured LTTE airfields in Iranamadu and Mullaittivu into operational SLAF airbases.